FAQ - Frequently Asked Questions

 We start in autumn 2024

-Is there a time probation period for programme 1?
+Is there a probation period?

 Yes, six weeks.
 At the end you will be interviewed to see if this is right for you.